Wondering where to stay in Miami?

 SoBe is where you stay at to flash cash and party like it’s the last day on earth.
 However, if you’d like to get more bang for your buck and dive into a more authentic experience, Miami Beach is the best area to stay in Miami.

 Either way, don’t be surprised if you rub elbows with your favorite actors while sightseeing.
 The area teems with celebrities all year round and is one of the top reasons to visit Miami.

 Our recommendations: The majestic, 5-star Fontainebleau Miami Beach can pamper even the most fastidious travelers.
 Alternatively, the 4-star, beachfront resort Loews Miami Beach Hotel will enchant you with its full-service spa, outdoor pool, and six restaurants.

 2. Little Havana: The Best Area to Stay in Miami for a Little Taste of Cuba

-If you’re seeking a truly one-of-a-kind experience, Little Havana is your best bet.
-From the sounds of dominos clacking as they fall to the plumes of cigar smoke coming out of dimly-lit bars, this Cuban neighborhood is where Miami’s heart beats the loudest.
+If you’re seeking a one-of-a-kind experience, Little Havana is your best bet.
+From the sounds of dominos clacking to the plumes of cigar smoke coming out of dimly-lit bars, this Cuban neighborhood is where Miami’s heart beats the loudest.

 The area traces its history back to the 1950s and 1960s.
 Hundreds of thousands of Cubans immigrated to Miami by boat, plane, or rickety rafts, seeking solace from the dire Cuban Revolution.